mrazomej/phd/docs/src/chapter_05/section_05_multiple_gene_copy.md

 delimits the fraction of the cell cycle that cells spend with a single copy of the promoter.
 The light-shaded region delimits the fraction of the cell cycle that cells spend with two copies of the promoter.
-For a 100 min doubling time at the *galK* locus cells spend 60% of the time with one copy of the promoter and the rest with two copies.
-The Python code [(`ch5_fig08.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS08.py) used to generate this figure can be found on the original paper [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap)](ch5_fig08){#fig:ch5_fig08 short-caption="First and second moment dynamics over the cell cycle"}
+For a 100 min doubling time at the *galK* locus, cells spend 60% of the time with one copy of the promoter and the rest with two copies.
+The Python code [(`ch5_fig08.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/figS08.py) used to generate this figure can be found on the original paper's [GitHub repository.](https://github.com/RPGroup-PBoC/chann_cap)](ch5_fig08){#fig:ch5_fig08 short-caption="First and second moment dynamics over the cell cycle"}